Ramer8/tvInteractiva/README.md

 ## Objetive 🎯

-This proyect it's development in HTML, don't need any configuration.
+This project it's development in HTML, don't need any configuration.

 ## About a project 🔎

-It is a simple web page about thats simulated a smart tv whit his remote control.
+It is a simple web page thats simulates a smart tv whit his remote control.

 ## Deploy 🚀